 There is just nothing else like this anywhere!
 It results in the most distinctive, harmonious explosion of flavor and consistency.
 Often found in markets and sold as a pack.
 Keep an eye out or ask around!

 19. Khai Jiaow (Thai-Style Omelette)

-Great for breakfast, lunch, or dinner, Thai’s eat these omelets on top of fluffy rice at any time of day.
-You can easily find these on the street for 20-30 baht.
-The trick is that they add a splash of lime juice, fish sauce, and flour to the eggs prior to frying them.
+Great for breakfast, lunch, or dinner, Thais eat these omelets on top of fluffy rice at any time of day.
+You can easily find these on the street for 30 baht ($1).
+The trick to making them is that they add a splash of lime juice and fish sauce, along with a pinch of flour to the eggs prior to frying them.

-Most importantly, the eggs cook in hot oil, so that they puff up and brown instantly, creating an omelet that is soft on the inside and crispy on the outside.
-We often order one as a side dish just because.
-Before trying this, you’d never know an omelet could taste this good!
+Most importantly, the eggs cook in hot oil, so that they puff up and brown instantly, creating an omelette that is soft on the inside and crispy on the outside.
+At a restaurant, I often order one as a side dish just because.
+Before trying this, you’d never know an omelette could taste this good!

 20. Gaeng Keow Wan Gai (Thai Green Curry with Chicken)

 If you haven’t already, you must try the beloved Thai green curry.
 Although the ingredients vary, it most commonly includes green curry paste, coconut milk, chicken, palm sugar, Thai eggplant, pea eggplant, kaffir lime leaves, sweet basil, and of course, bird’s eye chili peppers.

 The final result is a full rich curry that is immensely pleasing!
 It’s commonly eaten with rice, but I favor it on top of khanom chin (thin rice noodles).
 I was lucky enough to have a Thai friend in Bangkok who prepares this for me when I visit because she knows how much I adore it!